 - Data is usually gathered at the ‘getting to know each other’ stage prior to agreeing to work together

-- During the course of any engamement, there will be a range of different projects and activities and further data is collected as we progress and deliver any agreed products or services.
+- During the course of any engagement, there will be a range of different projects and activities and further data is collected as we progress and deliver any agreed products or services.

 To keep in touch with after any engagement has ended – we don’t abandon clients at the end of a project.
 We like to keep in touch, hear how their business is doing and add value where we can.